- Download our Moving to Amsterdam Guide (PDF)

 Living in Amsterdam as an expat

-Of course, visitors are drawn to Amsterdam for more than just its Insta-worthy canals; tourists rarely leave before experiencing the illicit thrills of its Red-Light District and coffee shops.
-Be that as it may, those who choose to make the city their long-term home may have come for the edginess of this famously liberal city, but they tend to stay for the laid-back lifestyle.
-Along with a vibrant nightlife, the Dutch capital offers family-friendly activities, from museums and art galleries to scenic walks and excellent eateries.
+Visitors are drawn to Amsterdam for more than just its Insta-worthy canals; many tourists will not leave before experiencing the illicit thrills of its Red-Light District and coffee shops.
+Be that as it may, those who choose to make the city their long-term home tend to stay for the laid-back lifestyle.

 Cost of living in Amsterdam

-That said, international schools can be rather steep and difficult to gain admission into, so parents should apply in advance.
-Healthcare in Amsterdam is also one of the best in the world.
+Healthcare in Amsterdam is also some of the best in the world.
 Expats who are from outside the EU and UK should secure private medical insurance to avoid incurring hefty bills.

 Further reading